botanicus/logging4hackers/README.md

 ## Readable Logs

 Besides, logs should be easy to read for the developers.
 No unnecessary crap, red for errors, yellow for warnings, cyan for info.
-Show time and identifier (for instance @testapp.logs.db@) and the message.
+Show time and identifier (for instance `testapp.logs.db`) and the message.
 Easy peasy!

 <img src="https://raw.github.com/botanicus/logging4hackers/master/logger.png" />